Traumatic Brain Injuries: What they do to the brain

 Brain donation is critical for understanding more about TBI and CTE.
 Donated brains provide data for researchers on brain structure and function, which helps in understanding the progression of brain damage, and in developing new diagnostic tools and targeted therapies to better treat and manage long-term effects.

-What others have said about pre-registering:
+What others have said after pre-registering:

 Common Questions